-With respect to the COVID-19 pandemic, we are following the guidance of the Centers for Disease Control and Prevention and the local regulatory authorities in regions outside the U.S. While in most cases we are no longer requiring employees to wear masks indoors in our domestic locations, in certain of our facilities, where we have experienced a recent increase in the number of employees contracting the virus, we have re-instituted a mask requirement.
+With respect to the COVID-19 pandemic, we are following the guidance of the Centers for Disease Control and Prevention ("CDC") and the local regulatory authorities in regions outside the U.S. While in most cases we are no longer requiring employees to wear masks indoors in our domestic locations, we continue to closely monitor the case numbers in individual facilities and have temporarily reinstituted mask requirements when we have deemed it prudent to do so.
 We are encouraging all employees to receive COVID-19 vaccinations and boosters, if possible.
 We are continuing to conduct temperature screenings and encouraging all employees to maintain social distancing when appropriate.
 We are also continuing to allow employees to work remotely either part-time or full-time in circumstances when possible.
-We are still assessing the impact of the recent increase in cases in certain of our facilities and exploring alternatives to address the lost production time.
-With regard to the recent shutdowns in China, we are working with our customers to identify alternate plans for delivery of our products to this region.
-If the spread of COVID-19 or its variants continues to worsen, we may experience additional lost production time or further interruption in our ability to ship our products to our customers.
-In addition, if one or more of our significant customers or suppliers is impacted, or significant additional governmental regulations and restrictions are imposed, our business in the future could be negatively impacted.
-We continue to monitor the situation closely and will adjust our operations as necessary to protect the health and well-being of our employees.
-To the extent that further governmental mandates or restrictions are implemented in the future, we currently expect to be able to continue to operate our business in a manner similar to how we have operated over the past year.
+During April 2022, an increase in COVID-19 cases at one of our facilities resulted in a loss of production time.
+Additionally, the shutdowns in China required us to find alternate plans for delivery of our products to the country.
+Although we were able to take actions to lessen the impact of these events on our business, if the spread of COVID-19 or its variants continues to worsen, we may experience additional lost production time or further interruption in our ability to ship our products to our customers.
+In addition, if one or more of our significant customers or suppliers is impacted, or if significant additional governmental regulations and restrictions are imposed, our business could be negatively impacted in the future.
+We continue to monitor the situation closely and will adjust our operations as necessary to protect the health and well-being of our employees and to minimize the impact on our business operations.
+To the extent that further governmental mandates or restrictions are implemented in the future, we currently expect to be able to continue to operate our business in a manner similar to how we have operated over the past two years.